LolproDoesStuff/termux-ubuntu-script/README.md

 - The actual script
 1. Downloads the required packages (git & proot)
 2. Clones [MFDGaming's repo](https://github.com/MFDGaming/ubuntu-in-termux)
+3. Reverts the ubuntu version to 22.04 because 24.10 dosen't work
-3. Makes the installer executable and installs it.
+4. Makes the installer executable and installs it.
-4. Removes the initial script
+5. Removes the initial script

 # Why have you done this?
 Idk, just for fun.